Lakers News: Kawhi Leonard Trade Buzz, Rumors on DeMarcus Cousins, Lonzo Ball

 "Around Kawhi, it's been made abundantly clear there's not an interest to go join a superteam," Charania added.
 "I don't think he's jumping for joy that LeBron James is in L.A. with the Lakers.
 If anything, that's going to make him look, maybe more, toward the Clippers because this is a guy that won Finals MVP against LeBron James.
 You think he's amped up and wants to join LeBron now?
 I think that's been overstated."

-Magic Johnson is a shrewd negotiator and, as evidenced by the James signing, a natural for running an NBA front office, so the pursuit of Leonard is far from over.
+Magic Johnson is a shrewd negotiator and, as evidenced by the James deal, a natural for running an NBA front office, so the pursuit of Leonard is far from over.

 The Lakers still have a legitimate shot at getting their man.